codenart/codenart.github.io/_posts/2-css/2017-08-24-css-13-media-query.md

 [Click here to see result](https://codepen.io/codenart/full/VMoGNp/ "ext")

 As you noticed, there are 2 media query blocks which wrap some CSS rules inside.
-I call them conditional styles.
-Because the CSS code inside a media query block is inactive unless a certain condition is satisfied.
+I call them conditional styles; Because the CSS code inside a media query block is inactive unless a certain condition is satisfied.

 In the example, the condition of the first media query is: viewport's width is